 Funded a Media Maker activity

-“The Media Maker activity was excellent, very well prepared and it developed teamwork, confidence, and made students more ‘media aware’ It opened their eyes to possibility of working in broadcast media.
+“The Media Maker activity was excellent, very well prepared and it developed teamwork, confidence, and made students more ‘media aware’ It opened their eyes to the possibility of working in broadcast media.
 Informative, fun, engaging, topical and hugely motivating!”

 Lisa Douglas, High School Teacher, Bellahouston High